 They received this charcoal drawing in return.Martin Rettschlag

 Martin Rettschlag is a German Cinematographer/ photographer based in Berlin.

-When Martin heard about the Art for Gold project he immediately offer his help and did a wonderful job by making the pictures of the 1% pure goodness ring that you can find in the shop.
+When Martin heard about the Art for Gold project he immediately offered his help and did a wonderful job by making the photos of the 1% pure goodness ring that you can find in our online shop.